1/ You must be in years 7 – 13 (or equivalent) by the closing date of Monday 6th May 2024 in order to enter.

 29/ The prize for runners-up is a collection of George Orwell’s essays.
 Runners up will also have their entries published on the Orwell Youth Prize website.
 The Orwell Youth Prize reserves the right to change the prize.

-30/ All winners, runners-up and those who are highly commended receive a certificate.
+30/ All winners, runners-up and those who are highly commended receive a certificate and Orwell Youth Prize goody bag.
+The Orwell Youth Prize reserves the right to change the prize.

 32/ The copyright of each entry remains with the author or authors.
 However, authors of the winning entries, by entering the competition, grant the Orwell Youth Prize the right to publish and/or broadcast their entry.
 All winning and runners up entries will be published on the Orwell Youth Prize website.

-34/ Winners and Runners Up of the Orwell Youth Prize will be given the opportunity to become part of the Orwell Youth Fellows, with opportunities to help shape the Orwell Youth Programme, develop your writing, and attend and participate in Orwell Foundation events.
+34/ Winners and Runners Up of the Orwell Youth Prize will be given the opportunity to become part of the Orwell Youth Fellows, with opportunities to help shape the Orwell Youth Programme, develop your writing, collaborate with other young writers, and attend and participate in Orwell Foundation events.

 35/ By entering the Orwell Youth Prize, authors of the winning and runner up entries grant The Orwell Youth Prize irrevocable, non-exclusive license to republish their winning work in perpetuity, including (but not limited to):